seemajune/js-basics-readme-v-000/README.md

 console.log("hi");            // function call
 ```

 > All of these statements can end with a `;` but none of them must.
+However, it
-However, it is a good habit to terminate each statement with a `;`.
+> is a good habit to terminate each statement with a `;`.

 **Avoid**

-Semicolons don't follow ending curly brackets.
-If you see this `};` in your code, you know something's up.
+Semicolons don't follow the closing curly brackets of `if`, `for`, `while`, and
+`switch` blocks.
 For instance, this if statement has no ending semicolon:

 ```javascript
 var lunchtime = true;